Sazzzel/Neuro-Spicy/README.md

 * Tiny PNG - to compress images
 * Dev Tools - to debug and for testing responsiveness
 * Google Lighthouse - for auditing the website
 * W3C Validator - for validating the HTML and CSS code
+* Krita - For touching up the images.

 ---